jaqubm/JavaScript_learning/README.md

 # JavaScript learning - Amazon | work in progress..

-Recreation of Amazon main page to master JavaScript
+Recreation of Amazon to master JavaScript

 ## Tech stack